Knoz9/Web-A3-PersonalWebDesktop/README.md

 - The task manager allows users to close individual windows or all windows of a specific application at once.
 - The task manager remembers the expanded/collapsed state of each application group, so if a group was expanded the last time the task manager was updated, it will remain expanded in the next update.

+### Calculator

+The Calculator app allows users to perform basic calculations, including addition, subtraction, multiplication, and division, within the application.

+#### How to Use

+1. Click on the Calculator icon to open the app.
+2. Use the displayed buttons to input numbers and arithmetic operations.
+3. Click on the `=` button to calculate the result.
+The result will be displayed in the input field at the top of the calculator.
+4. To start a new calculation or clear the current input, click the `C` button.

+#### Features

+- Supports basic operations including addition (`+`), subtraction (`-`), multiplication (`×`), and division (`÷`).
+- The calculator features a grid of buttons representing digits and operations for easy input.
+- Results are displayed immediately after pressing the `=` button.
+-  Displays an error message in case of invalid input or calculation errors.
+- A 9 character limit is in place to prevent digits from going out of frame

 ### YouTube Player